RepoDevil/Himitsu-Website/src/en/getting-started/index.md

 Follow these steps:

-1. Click on the icon at the top right of the screen.
+1. Click on the icon at the top right to open the quick settings dialog.
-1. Now click on the search bar
+2. Click on the search bar and enter some search text.
-1. Use the Search bar to find series from all available sources.
+3. Click an item to find it from AniList or long press for more options.

-### Trouble finding a specific series?
+### Trouble finding a title?

 If you encounter difficulties while searching for a specific series, consider the following points:

-* Double-check your spelling and try again, as some sources might use **Japanese romanized** titles instead of **English** ones.
+* Double-check your spelling and try again, as some sources might use **Japanese Romanized** titles instead of **English** ones.
   > Example: **Boku no Hero Academia** instead of **My Hero Academia**.

 * Some sources may use different spellings or wordings for titles.